jnk838/insight-week-challenge/pages/solutions/fatal.md

 `NARSARSUAQ, W-87`

+Initially, you'd need to find out what the words meant, by searching to find out the following:

+* `Narsarsuaq` is a settlement in Greenland.
+* `W-87` is a type of bomb.

-If you opened the [link](ttps://outrider.org/nuclear-weapons/interactive/bomb-blast/ "I Might Help You") and typed in `Narsarsuaq` which is a settlement in Greenland and then chose the bomb `W-87`, the linked website would have given you the fatality count of 161.
+If you opened the [link](ttps://outrider.org/nuclear-weapons/interactive/bomb-blast/ "I Might Help You") and typed in `Narsarsuaq` as the location and chose the `W-87` bomb, the linked website would have given you the fatality count of `161`.

-Translate this to words to get you answer, `ONE_SIX_ONE`.
+Translate this to words to get you answer, **ONE_SIX_ONE**.